 An alternative was a “top-down” approach, asking how well measures of plant size were correlated with reproductive investment or seed investment (Table 7b).
 The simplest of metrics to measure, plant basal diameter had the best predictive power, with an r2=0.66 for the relationship with total reproductive investment across all individuals, although either total plant weight or leaf area are nearly as accurate alternatives (Appendix).
 For all of these measures, correlations using all data points mask that, for some species, the relationship between plant basal diameter and reproductive investment is very strong (r2>0.60 for 4 species) while for others there is only a loose correlation (r2<0.30 for 5 species).
 The three measures of total plant size were much more poorly correlated with investment in seeds, either across all data points (r2=0.33-0.40 for the three measures) or within species.
 Indeed, only for 5 species was there even a significant correlation between plant diameter and seed investment.
-The message is again simple: If your research question requires an estimate of total reproductive investment, plant diameter and knowing if an individual is reproductively mature provide an acceptable estimate.
+The message is again simple: If your research question requires an estimate of total reproductive investment, plant diameter plus knowing whether an individual is reproductively mature does account for a fair fraction of the variation.
 If seed production is the sought-after variable, actual seed counts must be made.
 The stronger relationship between plant size and total reproductive investment, versus seed investment, supports the findings in previous datasets (Henery & Westoby 2001)###ref.

 The explanation for the poor correlation between seed investment and either plant size or total reproductive investment is clear: most of these species have relatively low seedset (Table 1) and moreover, seed set is quite variable across individuals in the population and across species (Table 6).
 Therefore, although the number of initiated buds is well-predicted by plant size (for most species) and is in turn tightly correlated with total reproductive investment (for all species), the unpredictability of seedset and overall low seedset means that investment in seeds, at the individual level, cannot be predicted by any easy-to-measure metrics.
 Many stochastic processes, from pollinator activity to pollen compatibility to resource availability lie between bud production and seed production (Herrera et al. 1998; Wesselingh 2007; Gómez 2008).
 These processes lead to both individual and inter-annual variation in seed production (Copland & Whelan 1989; Mitchell 1997; Herrera et al. 1998).